— Finding Our Fathers (1977), the first English-language book on tracing Jewish ancestors, launched the modern Jewish genealogy movement.

 — First published use of the term “Yuppie” as abbreviation for “young urban professional” (Chicago Magazine, May 1980; for details, click here).

-— First in the U.S. to publish a regular column by an openly gay columnist in a non-gay publication. (“Different Strokes,” by Thom Nickels, which first appeared in the Welcomat, Philadelphia, 1984.)
+— First editor in the U.S. to publish a regular column by an openly gay columnist in a non-gay publication. (“Different Strokes,” by Thom Nickels, which first appeared in the Welcomat, Philadelphia, 1984.)

 — First to propose that the Free Library of Philadelphia develop a private fund-raising capability (column in Philadelphia Inquirer, March 1, 1982).